 The combo of dry and wet heat allows it to stabilize temperatures better than conventional ovens while cooking the same dishes at lower temperatures, as water conducts heat a lot better than air, apart from being able to keep food moist by circulating water while cooking.
 Of course, it’s connected, allowing you to set cooking temperature and time remotely from an app, with plenty of guidance available from the recipe library.

-- We pioneered Sous Vide cooking for the home, and we did it again with combi steam ovens, making them...
+- A combi oven, designed for your kitchen: We pioneered sous vide cooking for the home, and we did it...

 This smart oven has a camera built-in that can identify the food you place inside, then suggest the best settings to cook it.
 It can only recognize 50 or so food items right now, so don’t expect it to correctly identify that exotic sausage you had shipped from a Southeast Asian website.
 That’s just pushing it.
 A touchscreen panel right on the door allows you to choose cooking settings and look up recipes, with numerous cooking modes, including baking, roasting, toasting, grilling, broiling, air frying, slow cooking, and pizza.
 Do note, some of the modes will require different accessories, so you’ll have to buy some optional items.